-Having an instrument rating allows a pilot to fly more often, as it opens doors for private pilots to fly in any weather conditions.
+An instrument rating allows a pilot to fly more often, opening doors for private pilots to fly in any weather conditions.

 I will tell you why a pilot needs an instrument rating and how having an instrument rating is worth the effort and money.